Danish shooting movement: History

 Gymnastics became a part of De Danske Skytteforeninger, and DDS therefore in 1919 changed name to De Danske Skytte- og Gymnastikforeninger (DDSG, literally the Danish Shooting and Gymnastics Associations).
 By the way, a competing gymnastics association called De Danske Gymnastikforeninger (the Danish Gymnastics Associations) was later founded in 1929.
 In 1930, DDS again changed its name, this time to De Danske Skytte-, Gymnastik- og Idrætsforeninger (DDSG&I, the Danish Shooting, Gymnastics and Sports Associations).

-After the German invasion during World War II the rifle clubs were allowed to continue their activities, but only for valid members, and the bolts also had to be stored by the police authorities between shootings.
-In 1943 all firearms were confiscated by the Germans, and when the firearms were to be returned in 1945 all long distance firearms were missing.
-Therefore, shooting activities immediately after the war only consisted of shooting on 15 and 50 meters, until DDSG&I successfully landed a deal with the Swedes to borrow from them 10 000 Mauser rifles of the type Carl Gustav model 98.
+After the German invasion during World War II the rifle clubs were allowed to continue their activities, but only for valid members, and their rifle bolts also had to be stored by the police authorities between matches.
+In 1943 all firearms were confiscated by the Germans.
+When the firearms were to be returned in 1945 all long distance firearms were missing.
+Therefore, shooting activities immediately after the war only consisted of shooting on 15 and 50 meters, until DDSG&I successfully negotiated with Sweden to borrow 10,000 Carl Gustav model 98 Mauser-type rifles.

 In 1947, field shooting was established as a new discipline under the name terrænskydning.
 In 1952, DDSG&I celebrated their 90 years anniversary.
 Having started from rifle shooting, DDSG&I in 1972/1973 also established pistol shooting as part of their competition program.
 Their main shooting event of the year, Landsstævnet, was broadcast on TV for the first time in 1971.
 In 1978 DDSG&I also incorporated field shooting with pistol as a competition program.

 In November 1992, the new association the Danish Gymnastics and Sports Associations (DGI) was founded by merging De Danske Gymnastik- og Ungdomsforeninger (DDGU) and De Danske Skytte-, Gymnastik- og Idrætsforeninger (DDSG&I).
 In 2013 De Danske Skytteforeninger (DDS) also became a part of DGI.